Learning how to save money is the fastest way to improve your finances.

 Here’s how it works:

-If you have credit card debt, consider switching your debt to a 0% balance transfer card.
+The average American has almost $7,000 in credit card debt, according to the credit rating agency Experian.
+If you have any amount of credit card debt, consider switching to a zero-percent balance transfer card.

 If you’re new to the concept, here’s how it works: